-All of us, if we have a job, want to be paid for our work and perhaps recognized for our good work.
+All of us, if we have a job, want to be paid for our work and perhaps be recognized for our good work.
 In the same way, the student wants to be rewarded by his teacher for his good work in what is assigned for him to learn.
-The student in the same fashion as the employee may have the wish to be singled out for his good work and perhaps both the student and the employee may wish to be praised.
+The student, in the same fashion as the employee, may have the wish to be singled out for his good work and perhaps both the student and the employee may wish to be praised.
 These are normal human desires and responses.

 This Parable is found in the Gospel of Matthew, Chapter 20, verses 1-16.
 In this Parable, Jesus says that the kingdom of heaven is like a householder who goes out early in the morning to hire laborers for this vineyard.
 After agreeing with the laborers on a denarius a day, he sends them into his vineyard.
 Going about the third hour, he sees others standing idle in the marketplace and says, “You go into the vineyard, too, and whatever is right I will give you.”
 The employer continues to do this hiring, and at the eleventh hour, he finds others standing and asks them “Why do you stand here idle all day?” and they say to him, “No one has hired us.”
 He says to them, “You go into the vineyard, too.”